Big Bang Final

-Selected for the Nuffield Foundation Research Placement scheme, the students worked with academics in the Schools of Earth and Ocean Sciences and Medicine for six weeks over the summer in 2016.
+Selected for the Nuffield Foundation Research Placement scheme, the students worked with academics in the Schools of Earth and Environmental Sciences and Medicine for six weeks over the summer in 2016.

 As a result of their work, all four have been selected as finalists in the Big Bang UK Young Scientists & Engineers Competition.